oscdoctest/Qi-Docs/docs/Qi_Types.rst

   // Create the Simple QiType
   var simpleType = new QiObjects.QiType({
       "Id": "Simple",
       "Name": "Simple",
       "Description": " This is a simple Qi type ", "QiTypeCode": QiObjects.qiTypeCodeMap.Object,
-      "Properties": [timeProperty, stateProperty, valueProperty] });
+      "Properties": [timeProperty, stateProperty, measurementProperty] });

-Now suppose that you have the following derived class:
+ Working with a derived class is easy.
+For the following derived class:

 ::